juju/docs/src/en/charms-deploying.md

 ## Deploying to spaces

-Using spaces, the operator is able to create a more restricted network topology for applications at deployment time.
-See [Network spaces][spaces] for details on spaces.
+Using spaces, the operator is able to create a more restricted network topology for applications at deployment time (see [Network spaces][network-spaces] for details on spaces).
 This is achieved with the use of the `--bind` option.

 The following will deploy the 'mysql' application to the 'db-space' space: